Luehang/node-delete-partial/README.md

 Valid options keys are:

-- "lines" (number) - From beginning of file, the number of lines to delete.
+- "lines" (number) - Delete the number of lines from the beginning of the file.
 Default is `1`.

 <br/>